skojaku/core-periphery-detection/README.md

 - `significant` is a boolean list, where `significant[c]=True` or `significant[c]=False` indicates that the cth core-periphery pair is significant or insignificant, respectively.
 - `p_values` is a float list, where `p_values[c]` is the p-value for the cth core-periphery pair under a null model (default is the configuration model).

-Some core-periphery pairs may be deemed as insignificant but have a p-value smaller than the prescribed significance level.
-This is because the judgement of statistical significance is made based on a different significance level; the qs-test automatically adjusts the significance level using the Sidak correction in order to control for the false positives due to the multiple comparison problem.
+Some core-periphery pairs have a p-value smaller than the prescribed significance level but deemed as insignificant.
+This is because the statistical significance is adjusted to control for the false positives due to the multiple comparison problem.

 ### Use a different null model

 The p-value is computed using the configuration model as the null model.
-You may use a different null model by passing a user-defined function as the `null_model` argument to `qstest`.
+One can use a different null model by passing a user-defined function as the `null_model` argument to `qstest`.
 For example, to use the Erdős–Rényi random graph as the null model, define

 ```python